-Graduates of the UMich work in a variety of sectors including the manufacturing industry, the consulting industry, and the software development industry.
-The most popular career sector among alumni is the automotive manufacturing industry.
-It is quite common for UMich grads — a demographic that scores high on the SATs and boasts excellent graduation rates — to earn top-notch salaries in the workforce.
-Following graduation, UMich students earn an average of $78K.
+Graduates of the UMich work in a variety of sectors including the education industry, the consulting industry, and the software development industry.
+Among UMich grads, the automotive manufacturing industry is a commonly chosen career field.
+Consistent with the high SAT scores and graduation rates reported by UMich alumni, former students go on to earn high salaries.
+Those with an education from the UMich earn an average of around $76K.

-A Master of Business Administration (MBA), Business Administration will compensate UMich grads at a much higher rate than other degrees — these alums rake in $148K on average per year.
-On the other end of the spectrum, those with a Bachelor's Degree, Psychology tend to do the worst in terms of salary, making an average $32K per year.
+A Master of Business Administration (MBA), Finance will compensate UMich grads at a much higher rate than other degrees — these alums rake in $119K on average per year.
+Ranking last in the compensation department are those holding a Master of Social Work (MSW) — their annual income amounts to approximately $50K on average.

 Benefits and Perks

 Only one-third of alumni earn paid vacation and just one-fifth of alumni get paid sick time.
 Most alumni save up for retirement through a 401(k) plan.
 For this school, most respondents are the recipients of health benefits, and a fair number of alumni pick up dental plans, too.
 Additional perks enjoyed by University of Michigan grads include a casual working environment, life insurance, a company-subsidized cell phone, and flexible hours.

 Among alumni of similar schools, Purdue University grads (who make an average of $73K) earn salaries most similar to UMich alumni.
 Other schools similar to UMich include Wayne State University, Michigan State University, and the University of Illinois at Chicago.